By: Nicole Escudero

 I am grateful for my cardiologist, doctors, parents, sisters, family and friends for never treating me differently for having congenital heart disease.
 I am very lucky for the health I had as a child and the quality of life I maintain today as a healthy, 28 year old, Zipper Club member!

 Every time I run, I am reminded of the young children and adults with congenital heart defects who may never be able to participate in physical exercise.
-It is a honor to be running the 2019 New York City Marathon for The Children’s Heart Foundation, CHD patients, and their families.
 I can only hope to be a positive example to demonstrate that our heart condition does not define us, but it is a part of who we are!